WeitaoTang-GitHub/Advancing-Fetal-Surveillance-with-Physiological-Sensing-Detecting-Hypoxia-in-Fetal-Sheep/README.md

 ## Usage

-To ensure the code runs smoothly, we have included some fake data for testing purposes.
+To ensure the code runs smoothly, we have included some fake data in the Fake_merge_data folder for testing purposes.

 1. **Download and Extract the GitHub Repository**:
    - Download the entire repository as a ZIP file.